Persian Roast Lamb Recipe (with Pomegranate Molasses)

 Liquid Saffron

 • Tip your saffron into a mortar, along with a small pinch of salt.
-Crush the saffron with the pestle, going round and round (see video at 7:42).
+Crush the saffron with the pestle, going round and round.

 • Add the hot water and leave to soak while you get everything else ready (onions, garlic, get the spices ready, slice the lemon, etc).